hyungjini/Python-PDF-Data-Embedding-and-Vector-DB-Integration/README.md

 This project is licensed under the MIT License - see the LICENSE file for more details.
 ```

 Make sure to replace `<your-username>` with your actual GitHub username and ensure any paths or command snippets are accurate for your project's structure.
-This README.md file will serve as the front page for your GitHub repository, providing users with all the information they need to understand, install, and contribute to your project.